 If a published method or Department rule does not specify a protocol for determining the MDL, one of the procedures specified in Appendix B-2 below may be used to calculate the MDL.

-Use a clean matrix as described in section 2.1 above as the sample matrix (e.g., analyte-free water with no detectable analytes or interest and no analytical interference).
+Use a clean matrix as described in section 2.1 above as the sample matrix (e.g., analyte-free water with no detectable analytes of interest and no analytical interference).

 Use all target analytes and any proposed surrogates (if applicable) for the fortification (spike) compounds.